specmesh/specmesh-build/README.md

 1. Prevention of incorrectly named topics or other resources
 1. Bundling together sets of topics into a single, publishable API that [models well known concepts](https://www.asyncapi.com/docs/tutorials/getting-started/event-driven-architectures)
 1. Support for metadata modelling and attachment ([AsyncAPI tags](https://www.asyncapi.com/docs/reference/specification/v2.4.0#a-nametagsobjectatags-object))
+1. Chargeback capability that breaks down consumption and production metrics on a per app/aggregate-id basis
+1. Export AsyncAPI specs of apps using the app/aggregate-id (currently in draft form)

 # Want to get started?
 Look at the [Get Going Guide](getgoingguides.md)